 Review Estate Plan Often

 With families becoming more fluid it is imperative that an estate plan or trust is reviewed regularly.
 Estate plans should be reviewed and updated with each marriage, divorce, or birth in the family.
 This includes regularly updating your beneficiary designations for your life insurance and retirement accounts.
 Otherwise an unintentional heir may end up receiving a portion of the estate or trust.
-To help ensure your plan is updated we have developed this free Estate Planning Checklist.

 Talk About Your Estate Plan

 Modern families can be very complex.
 Children from prior relationships, along with multiple sets of in-laws and grandchildren can create a competitive environment for your loved ones.
-Ultimately, this can lead to tension amongst different portions or segments of a family.
+Ultimately, this can lead to tension among different portions or segments of a family.
 Do not be afraid to address conflict.
 Communication is key to prevent competing interests from boiling over.
 Being candid can reduce tension among heirs because they know your wishes.
 It also provides an excellent opportunity to set expectations as to what an heir stands to receive.
 Surprisingly, many heirs—even of modest estates—expect to receive hundreds of thousands of dollars from their loved ones.
 When they don’t, they often blame other family members for “stealing” and conflict ensues.

 Would you like to learn more?
 If so, we can help.
 Call our Michigan estate planning attorney today!
 Our lawyer’s office is located in Plymouth, Michigan.
 We provide estate planning services to all of Plymouth, Canton, Northville, Novi, Livonia, Commerce, Farmington and Farmington Hills.
 We offer exceptional legal services in the areas of wills. trusts , special needs trusts, probate, living trusts, revocable trusts, charitable trusts, medical power of attorney, durable power of attorney, and more!